geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 I don't think they're going in that direction.
 The other thing I'm going to work on, well, what I worked on a lot last week was scheduler stuff.
 I'm going to write the function to invert views, to go from views back to movement ops, but I'm not going to do it by reasoning about the problem, I'm going to do it by caching.
-So that'll probably take a few days, but then...
+So that'll probably take a few days, but then..
 I think that'll simplify becomes map a lot, because we can just put views in the tensor graph.

 ##### **Chenyu** [[00:02:39](https://www.youtube.com/watch?v=bktO9YRV8pc&t=159)]